Skip to Content

 If you are planning a multi-day paddling trip in Voyageurs National Park, a detailed guide and maps are important.
 We love the Voyageurs National Park and Paddle Routes map pack by National Geographic as well as this guide to paddling in Voyageurs, which also covers Boundary Waters Canoe Area.

-Here are some great paddling spots in Voyageurs National Park:
+Here are some great places for paddling in Voyageurs National Park:

 • Little Shoepack and Shoepack Lakes: Hike into your backcountry canoe and explore these wooded lakes and backcountry campsites.
 A short portage is required.